 Additional Considerations:

-Make sure the project goals meet the daily needs of hospitality teams and follow all the industry rules.
+- Ensure project goals align with the daily operational needs of hospitality teams and comply with all applicable Australian industry regulations.

-Engage vendor support and external experts for things like project management, data migration and ongoing optimisation, especially if you are dealing with multiple locations or complex setups.
+- Engage vendor support and external experts for project management, data migration and ongoing optimisation especially for multi-location or complex operational setups.

 Cost-Benefit Analysis Framework for Hospitality Accounting Solutions